den50791/Group-7-Project-2/README.md

     - Hospital: Name of the hospital.
     - OSHPD-ID: Identifier for the hospital from OSHPD (Office of Statewide Health Planning and Development).
     - Procedure/Condition: Medical procedure or condition evaluated for mortality rate.
     - Risk Adjusted Mortality Rate: Mortality rate adjusted for risk factors.
+The Risk Adjusted Mortality Rates (RAMR) presented here adjusts the observed mortality rates.
+This statistical methodology takes into account preexisting health problems that put some patients at greater risk of death to “level the playing field” and allow fair comparisons across hospitals.
     - Number of Deaths: Number of deaths recorded for the procedure/condition.
     - Number of Cases: Number of cases or procedures evaluated.
     - Hospital Ratings: Rating assigned to the hospital based on quality metrics.